Ahib-Afnan-Siam/oracle-sql-assistant-full/README.md

 ---

 ## Overview
-This application converts English queries into **executable Oracle SQL**, runs them directly against your Oracle databases, and presents results in **tables or charts**—with rich error handling and schema-aware reasoning.
+Uttoron converts English queries into **executable Oracle SQL**, runs them directly against your Oracle databases, and presents results in **tables or charts**—with rich error handling and schema-aware reasoning.

 ---